0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 2. Apply Rescue Prime permutation.
 3. Return the entire hasher state as output.

-The processor accomplishes the above by executing the following instructions:
+The chiplet accomplishes the above by executing the following instructions:

 ```
 [BP, RPR]                // init state and execute Rescue round (concurrently)